geudde/attic-chest/pages/13.reference/01.porden/docs.md

 ## Book the Third

 ## The Escape

-Meanwhile, imprison'd in Cimmerian gloom,

-Young Henry sate, expectant of his doom;

-'Twas now the time when from the cavern far

-Albruno's chiefs their squadrons led to war;

-No lightning flash'd, no thunder shook the ground,

-Unbroken shade and silence reign'd around.

-He sigh'd — How long must I in darkness dwell,

-The lonely tenant of this silent cell,

-While to this dreary realm, through ways unknown,

-Maria strays, unaided and alone!

-Oh! who shall now her erring steps direct,

-In fear sustain her, and from foes protect!

-98 THE ESCAPE. book hi.

-Or who, and soon the fatal time must come,

-Oh! who shall guard her from the treacherous Gnome!

-Yet still unshaken faith in Ariel's power

-Shall brace my mind to wait the eventful hour;

-And here, tho' night her thickest veil display,

-Seraphic Hope shall beam a mimic day:

-E'en now her radiance seems to pierce the gloom,

-A sudden splendour fills the vaulted room,

-Again she calls me to the realms above,

-Restor'd to light, to liberty, and love."

-Not hope or fancy's power supplied alone
-The dawning light that thro' the cavern shone,
-Gave to the languid air a sudden spring,
-Or shook sweet odours from the zephyr's wing,
-But clad in all the majesty of light,
-Great Ariel's self dispell'd primeval night.

-What madness fill'd thy mind, rash youth!he cried,
-The fort to enter, in its lord confide?

-His craft in courteous phrase but half conceal'd
-Too well the unaccustom'd law reveal'd.
-But let not vain regret the hours consume;
-Haste! quit these realms of heart-appalling gloom.

-hook nr.
-THE ESCAPE.

-While now the Gnomes a distant war maintain,

-Hence to the regions of the roaring main,

-Miranda there and noble Alfred aid,

-Then seek at Pyros' court the Spanish maid;

-So in Maria's cause, their spears with thine

-May grateful Alfred and Alonzo join.40

-He spoke; and at his touch from Henry's hands,
-Self loosen'd, dropt the adamantine bands.
-As Gnomes disguis'd, unmark'd they swiftly tread
-The caves that seem'd interminably spread;
-At length they reach'd a spacious plain; on high
-A ruby sun illum'd a sapphire sky,
-Shed on the distant hills a crimson beam,
-And shone reflected in a silver stream.
-On emerald stalks, and bright with crystal dew, Earth's richest gems in flowery semblance grew;

-The tulips there their agate leaves unfold,
-And spartium blooms in imitative gold;
-The hyacinth of amethystine hue
-Shines near the paler gentian's sapphire blue;
-And on its slender stem of glittering green,
-Aloft Hesperia's golden fruit was seen.

-100 THE ESCAPE. book in.
+Meanwhile, imprison’d in Cimmerian gloom,<br>
+Young Henry sate, expectant of his doom;<br>
+’Twas now the time when from the cavern far<br>
+Albruno’s chiefs their squadrons led to war;<br>
+No lightning flash’d, no thunder shook the ground,<br>
+Unbroken shade and silence reign’d around.<br>
+He sigh’d — “How long must I in darkness dwell,<br>
+The lonely tenant of this silent cell,<br>
+While to this dreary realm, through ways unknown,<br>
+Maria strays, unaided and alone!<br>
+Oh! who shall now her erring steps direct,<br>
+In fear sustain her, and from foes protect!<br>
+Or who, and soon the fatal time must come,<br>
+Oh! who shall guard her from the treacherous Gnome!<br>
+Yet still unshaken faith in Ariel’s power<br>
+Shall brace my mind to wait the eventful hour;<br>
+And here, tho’ night her thickest veil display,<br>
+Seraphic Hope shall beam a mimic day:<br>
+E’en now her radiance seems to pierce the gloom,<br>
+A sudden splendour fills the vaulted room,<br>
+Again she calls me to the realms above,<br>
+Restor’d to light, to liberty, and love.”

+Not hope or fancy’s power supplied alone<br>
+The dawning light that thro’ the cavern shone,<br>
+Gave to the languid air a sudden spring,<br>
+Or shook sweet odours from the zephyr’s wing,<br>
+But clad in all the majesty of light,<br>
+Great Ariel’s self dispell’d primeval night.

+“What madness fill’d thy mind, rash youth!” he cried,<br>
+“The fort to enter, in its lord confide?<br>
+His craft in courteous phrase but half conceal’d<br>
+Too well the unaccustom’d law reveal’d.<br>
+But let not vain regret the hours consume;<br>
+Haste! quit these realms of heart-appalling gloom.<br>
+While now the Gnomes a distant war maintain,<br>
+Hence to the regions of the roaring main,<br>
+Miranda there and noble Alfred aid,<br>
+Then seek at Pyros’ court the Spanish maid;<br>
+So in Maria’s cause, their spears with thine<br>
+May grateful Alfred and Alonzo join.”

+He spoke; and at his touch from Henry’s hands,<br>
+Self loosen’d, dropt the adamantine bands.<br>
+As Gnomes disguis’d, unmark’d they swiftly tread<br>
+The caves that seem’d interminably spread;<br>
+At length they reach’d a spacious plain; on high<br>
+A ruby sun illum’d a sapphire sky,<br>
+Shed on the distant hills a crimson beam,<br>
+And shone reflected in a silver stream.<br>
+On emerald stalks, and bright with crystal dew,<br>
+Earth’s richest gems in flowery semblance grew;<br>
+The tulips there their agate leaves unfold,<br>
+And spartium blooms in imitative gold;<br>
+The hyacinth of amethystine hue<br>
+Shines near the paler gentian’s sapphire blue;<br>
+And on its slender stem of glittering green,<br>
+Aloft Hesperia’s golden fruit was seen.

 Thus rich Peruvia's patient sons, of old,
 Wrought in a thousand forms the ductile gold,